SmartThingsCommunity/st-device-sdk-c-ref/apps/esp8266/st_lamp/README.md

 ## 1. Introduction

-This is an example device application installed on the IoT device.
-This SmartThings Direct-connected device is Wi-Fi enabled device that uses the SmartThings cloud as its primary cloud infrastructure.
+SmartThings direct-connected device is Wi-Fi enabled device that uses the SmartThings cloud as its primary cloud infrastructure.
 And this device will use the MQTT protocol for communication.

+This is for an example device application installed on the IoT device.
+For an easier and more practical understanding about the development of IoT device applications, we described in detail the execution results of scripts, commands, and UI used in the Demo below.

+However, the detailed results of these execution used in the basic flow can be modified at any time through an upgrade of STDK due to improvements.
+In this case, the basic flow itself will be valid.
+And we will update these changes first in the [Getting Started](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref/blob/master/doc/getting_started.md) document.

 ## 2. Setup Environment